 HC strikes down SBI’s “Fraud” classification on Unity Infraprojects’ account

-Bombay High Court overturns SBI's fraud order on Unity Infraprojects Ltd, but CBI case accusing Avarsekars of defrauding banks proceeds.
+Bombay High Court overturns SBI's "fraud" order on Unity Infraprojects Ltd's loan account, but CBI case accusing them of fraud to proceed.

 Mumbai: The Bombay High Court provided relief to Kishore Avarsekar and Unity Infraprojects Ltd by overturning the State Bank of India’s (SBI) November 2019 order declaring the family firm’s loan account as a “fraud.”